 Just recently, we started working on a new program it launches next week.
-For us it is a culmination of a growth curve and the realisation, we still have so much passion to learn and help players.
+For us it is a culmination of a growth curve and the realization, we still have so much passion to learn and help players.

-For your reference, the program we are launching is a combination of – Court speed exercises, footspeed, agility drills and specific power exercises.
+For your reference, the program we are launching is a combination of – Court speed exercises, foot speed, agility drills, and specific power exercises.
 All areas are covered in each session.
 We believe these are the areas that most players need guidance and a boost in.

 We decided to combine 4 areas into one session, WHY?
-Most players find it challenging to get their extra off court sessions in on a weekly basis, so we have created this program to cover the most important aspects of specific court play.
+Most players find it challenging to get their extra off-court sessions on a weekly basis, so we have created this program to cover the most important aspects of specific court play.
 We also took into consideration the fact that this day and age, people (especially the younger generations) are wanting higher intensity and quicker results.
 We believe this 6-week program delivers on all fronts.

-Next time you are putting together your training sessions or practice sessions, ask yourself, the all-important question – WHY, why am I going to do these exercises? why am I going to do them for this long? why am I going to work on my serve more than ground strokes? etc etc. When you answer the WHY effectively it will help set your plan and give you clarity on what you are doing.
+Next time you are putting together your training sessions or practice sessions, ask yourself, the all-important question – WHY, why am I going to do these exercises? why am I going to do them for this long? why am I going to work on my serve more than groundstrokes? etc etc. When you answer the WHY effectively it will help set your plan and give you clarity on what you are doing.

 We understand you will not have all the answers, no one does.
 What you will find is that you learn to ask questions and find the right people to help answer your Why’s.

-SPEED, AGILITY and POWER PROGRAM that we have launched this week.
+SPEED, AGILITY, and POWER PROGRAM that we have launched this week.